 - 2.1 We have a school reward system in the form of certificates and house points.
-We praise and reward children for good behaviour in a variety of ways: - Teachers congratulate children. - Teachers give children House points. - Certificates are given out when certain targets are achieved by the child. - Every week we nominate a child from each class to be awarded the 'Star of the Week' certificate, either for consistent good work or behaviour, or to acknowledge outstanding effort or acts of kindness in school. - Every Friday we have a 'Star' assembly when Teachers select a pupil from their class to show examples of their best work. - Children in the Infants choose a Teacher other than their class teacher to show good work to. - Early Years Teachers will often use stickers for good work and/or behaviour. - 2.2 All Teachers are also expected to use additional age-appropriate positive rewards.
+We praise and reward children for good behaviour in a variety of ways: - Teachers congratulate children. - Teachers give children House points. - Certificates are given out when certain targets are achieved by the child. - Every week we nominate a child from each class to be awarded the 'Star of the Week' certificate, either for consistent good work or behaviour, or to acknowledge outstanding effort or acts of kindness in school.
+These children will attend a Star Tea Party at break time with the Head Teacher. - Every Friday we have a 'Star' assembly when Teachers select a pupil from their class to show examples of their best work. - Showing the Head Teacher work this work can then be displayed on the Head Teachers display board. - Children in the Infants choose a Teacher other than their class teacher to show good work to. - Early Years Teachers will often use stickers for good work and/or behaviour. - 2.2 All Teachers are also expected to use additional age-appropriate positive rewards.
 These will be used as often as possible according to individual/group needs.